Jumperkables/a_vs_c/README.md

 ## Dont Forget:
 * [Object Oriented Ontology](`https://en.wikipedia.org/wiki/Object-oriented_ontology`)
+* GET THE QA FOR ABSTRACT CONCEPTS FOR A GOOD AMOUNT OF ABSTRACT CONCEPTS
 * TVQA statistics with BERT
 * Redo TVQA's `1_data_concreteness_distribution` with extended full norm dictionary this time
 * Create larger transformer model
 * [Hopfield networks](`https://ml-jku.github.io/hopfield-layers/`) for associative learning
 * Dean as an honorable mention for pointing out Hopfield networks to me
+* (Hudson/Dean suggestion) (Pending)
 * Emulate the Hopfield network's idea to get softmaxes of concepts that i have and see how close they are
     - Follow this up by associatively overtraining these elements to create proper convergence around these fuzzy terms
     - Do something similar for concrete terms